Aerospace engineering: World War I

+Cold War

 In response to the USSR launching the first satellite, Sputnik, into space on October 4, 1957, U.S. aerospace engineers launched the first American satellite on January 31, 1958.
-The National Aeronautics and Space Administration was founded in 1958 as a response to the Cold War.
-In 1969, Apollo 11, the first human space mission to the moon took place.
+The National Aeronautics and Space Administration was founded in 1958 after the Sputnik crisis.
+In 1969, Apollo 11, the first human space mission to land on the Moon, took place.
 It saw three astronauts enter orbit around the Moon, with two, Neil Armstrong and Buzz Aldrin, visiting the lunar surface.
 The third astronaut, Michael Collins, stayed in orbit to rendezvous with Armstrong and Aldrin after their visit.

 An important innovation came on January 30, 1970, when the Boeing 747 made its first commercial flight from New York to London.
-This aircraft made history and became known as the "Jumbo Jet" or "Whale" due to its ability to hold up to 480 passengers.
+This aircraft made history and became known as the "Jumbo Jet" or "Queen of the Skies" due to its ability to hold up to 480 passengers.

+1976: First passenger supersonic aircraft

-Another significant development in aerospace engineering came in 1976, with the development of the first passenger supersonic aircraft, the Concorde.
+Another significant development came in 1976, with the development of the first passenger supersonic aircraft, the Concorde.
 The development of this aircraft was agreed upon by the French and British on November 29, 1962.

 On December 21, 1988, the Antonov An-225 Mriya cargo aircraft commenced its first flight.
-It holds the records for the world's heaviest aircraft, heaviest airlifted cargo, and longest airlifted cargo, and has the widest wingspan of any aircraft in operational service.
+It holds the records for the world's heaviest aircraft, heaviest airlifted cargo, and longest airlifted cargo of any aircraft in operational service.

 On October 25, 2007, the Airbus A380 made its maiden commercial flight from Singapore to Sydney, Australia.
 This aircraft was the first passenger plane to surpass the Boeing 747 in terms of passenger capacity, with a maximum of 853.
 Though development of this aircraft began in 1988 as a competitor to the 747, the A380 made its first test flight in April 2005.